armory/documentation/_spinnaker/aws-container-marketplace.md

 }
 ```

 #### IAM Role for Clouddriver Pod

-Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-clouddriver`)
+Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-clouddriver`, and configure it for use by EC2; the trust relationships will be replaced later)

 It will not need explicit AWS permissions (for now).